 - A journey by train this morning takes us to Nagoya, where we board one of Japan's famous Bullet Trains bound for Kyoto.
 We'll start the sightseeing as soon as we arrive in historic Kyoto.
 It's filled with fascinating temples, ancient buildings and splendid gardens, and we'll see highlights including Nijo Castle, built in 1603 for the first Shogun of the Edo Period.
 We'll also admire the Sanjusangendo Temple, the longest wooden building in Japan, which houses 1,001 unique carved statues of Kannon, the Goddess of Mercy.

 - Day 22 Kyoto

 - We'll start the day by viewing the Kinkakuji Temple with its Golden Pavilion.
-Next we're heading to the beautiful district of Arashiyama, where a rickshaw ride through a bamboo forest promises to be an exhilarating experience.
+Next we're heading to the beautiful district of Arashiyama today, where a rickshaw ride through a bamboo forest promises to be an exhilarating experience.
 Sit back and enjoy the sight of the towering stalks swaying gently in the wind and casting shadows on the path.
 A sushi-making demonstration and lunch are also included before an afternoon of exploration in Nara.
-This historic city is where we'll find the Todaiji Temple, one of the most famous in Japan, and the Deer Park with its hundreds of free-roaming deer, where you can purchase crackers and feed the deer.
+This historic city is where we'll find the Todaiji Temple, one of the most famous in Japan, and the Deer Park with its hundreds of free-roaming deer - you can even purchase crackers to feed them.
 We'll also visit Kasuga Taisha, the most celebrated shrine in Nara.